 Table of Contents Sulfur Chamber Casts CerroSafe Chamber Casts Comments & Cautions Making a Fusible Alloy Chamber Cast Adjusting Data Taken From “Aged” Casts Correctly Adjusting Data taken from “Aged” Casts Advantages & Disadvantages of CerroSafe Chamber Casts Impact Impressions Making an Impact Impression Advantages & Disadvantages of Impact Impressions

 Chamber casts and impact impressions are invaluable solutions for measuring the chamber and throats of the vast majority of rifles.
 They are also ideal for determining accurate dimensions for bullet moulds, bullets and case lengths.
-The steps involved in making a cast or impression are detailed in this section.
+The steps involved in making a cast or impression are detailed in this article.
 The advantages and disadvantages of each technique are discussed to help the reader decide the best method to use.

 Sulfur Chamber Casts

 The chamber and a portion of the bore should be clean and swabbed with a very light coat of lubricant or WD40.
 From the muzzle end, push a tight patch down the bore to about ½” ahead of the throat.
-After removing the stock and/or forearm, mount the well padded receiver and barrel in a vise.
+After removing the stock and/or forearm, mount the well-padded receiver and barrel in a vise.
 Slowly melt the sulfur over low heat, being cautious that it does not catch on fire.
 Heat the barrel and the chamber area with a propane torch or hot air gun until it’s just too hot to hold.
 Plug the extractor slot.
 Now carefully pour the melted sulfur into the chamber all the way to the top.
 A funnel shaped depression will appear in the center which is normal.
 Wait several minutes for the chamber to cool some and gently knock the cast out with a rod from the muzzle end.
 Be sure to catch it.
 If measurements are taken immediately, the cast will be about .0001” smaller than actual chamber and bore dimensions.
 Within a few hours the cast will not shrink more than .0005” which is certainly close enough.
 After more time has passed the cast will eventually shrink .001”.
 Here’s a link to a YouTube video on making a sulfur chamber cast: http://www.youtube.com/watch?v=j8jE2o7ePbo.

 CerroSafe Chamber Casts